superstarlifter/doc/docs/getting_started/collection.md

 <img src="../assets/default_layout2_matt.png"  style="width:600px" class="border"></img>

 Once completed, select **Save as default**.
-This sets the layout for all users.  _Note:  They will be able to personalize their layout._
+This sets the layout for all users.  _Note:  Users will also be able to personalize their layout._

 <img src="../assets/default_layout3_matt.png"  style="width:600px" class="border"></img>